maxdug/maxdug.github.io/stuff/index.md

 Format: Item - Job to be done or problem being solved - Specific Item I've researched

-### Personal Purchases
+### Personal Day-to-Day Quality of Life Purchases
 1. Hair clip
     - Hold my hair back while I lotion my face
-1. Bike pump
-    - My current bike pump is finicky and realeases lots of air when you pull off the  tire - Topeak E-BOOSTER® DIGITAL air pump
-    - Maybe I just need to replace the head on my current pump?
-1. Bike cable & Chain
+    - I feel like this is something I could buy local if I found the right shop
+    - Other use case is if I start cutting my own hair, maybe I do need more than one
 1. Buy Suit bag
+    - Need to check, Have 2 I think but three suits
+    - Does not need to be fancy travel one, I can switch and use my fancy travel one for whichever color I'm using
+    - Just simple cotton bag
+1. More sweater hangers
+  - need to count and figure out how many I need, match existing style
+1. Bike pump adapter
+    - My current bike pump is finicky and realeases lots of air when you pull off the  tire
+    - Multiple options bookmarked, need to look at preferences and sizes
+1. Bike cables
+    - Allow me to fix and get rid of bike
+1. Bike Chain
+    - Worried that I'm allowing my bike cog to wear out
 1. Bigger Trimmer for cutting my own hair
+    - I wonder if Matthew & Caleb have one I could borrow to see if this is something I want to do long-term
-1. glass nail file
+1. Glass nail file
+    - Could I use one of my diamond files
+1. hard drive case for SSD
+    - I think I'm actually good with current setup
+1. Stud Finder
+    - could get when needed
+1. Yoga matt bag
+    - Need to check if Donia's bag fits and if she has gifted it to us
+1. New toolbox
+    - Don't love current system, but there really isn't a need
+1. EDJY Fingernail Cutter
+    - Would be helpful with toenails, but should wait and see
+1. laser level
+    - Self-Leveling Cross Line Laser Level.
+Should buy when we have a need again.

+### Suff for Hobbies & Fun
 1. Canon to Nikon Lense Adapter
 1. Engin Cycles Seat Post Collar from crustbikes.com
 1. alpha sleeping bag liner